 WWF and Quantis Launch Biogenic Carbon Footprint Calculator for Wood Products

-WWF and Quantis have launched a free biogenic carbon footprint calculator to measure emissions from forest-based products.
+- WWF and Quantis have launched a free biogenic carbon footprint calculator to help companies measure emissions from wood-based products.

 Currently in its beta phase, the calculator will be updated and refined based on user feedback and alignment with forthcoming Greenhouse Gas Protocol guidance.